The Harvey Grammar School: The school

 The main school site is situated in the Folkestone suburb of Cheriton.
 It has been there since 1912-13 when the main building was constructed.
 In 1989, school buildings in the town centre, next to the Folkestone Library, were closed on completion of a new Science & Technology Block on the main site.
 A sports hall was added in 1997 and, in 2001, a further building was added with facilities for ICT, Art, Business Studies and Biology; this was named the John Edwards Centre in 2002 in honour of the school's headmaster from 1986 to 2002.
 In 2015, a new 12 classroom building was added and named the Wright building in honour of Bill Wright, who served as headteacher between 2008 and 2014.
 In 2017, a new P.E block was constructed of which includes a gymnasium and fitness suite along with 2 classrooms for the Religious Studies department.
 This new block is annexed with the current Sports Hall.
-The school also boasts an adjacent sports field named in honour of long serving Head of PE Alan Philpott, with a cricket pavilion named after former pupil Les Ames (Kent and England wicketkeeper-batsman); money for this was raised by the Old Harveians Association under the leadership of its President, John Smith.
+The school also boasts an adjacent sports field named in honour of long serving Head of PE Alan Philpott, with a cricket pavilion named after former pupil Les Ames (Kent and England wicketkeeper-batsman); money for this was raised by the Old Harveians Association under the leadership of its president, John Smith.
 The pavilion was opened in 1997 by Colin Cowdrey in a ceremony also attended by Godfrey Evans, another famous former Kent and England wicketkeeper.
 In a special match to mark the pavilion opening, the school's 1st XI cricket team played a celebrity team that included ex Kent and England opening batsmen Brian Luckhurst and Mike Denness.
 The school also benefits from the proximity of the Three Hills sports facilities.

 The Harvey's badge is worn by all boys 11–16 on their school uniform.
 The badge is inscribed with 'Temeraire Redoutable et Fougueux'.
 The uniform consists of a black blazer with badge, black trousers and black shoes, a white shirt and a tie.
 The tie of which uses the colour corresponding to the pupil's house, in a diagonal-stripe fashion.
-The sixth form wear a different, less strict but still formal suit of their choice, with a different tie which is plain black with the school badge insignia emblem.
-Once they have reached the sixth form, this can rise to have a single house-coloured stripe diagonally across, to denote prefect status.
+The sixth form wear a different, less strict but still formal suit of their choice, with a tie of their choice.

 The Harvey has an excellent record in sport across the county of Kent and beyond.
 It has reached more county football and cricket finals than any other school in Kent, a proud tradition largely established by long-standing Head of PE Alan Philpott (1957–92) (alumnus).